New Haven, Connecticut Appellate Attorney

 Toll Free: (866) 603-7532

 Recognized by Best Lawyers in America for skills in appellate work, attorney John (Jack) Mills represents appellants and respondents in a wide range of civil appeals.
+Lawyers John Mills and Maria A. MIlls have represented thousands of plaintiffs in trials and appeals over the years.

-New Haven, Connecticut appellate attorney Mills, a Board Certified Trial Law Specialist with over 17 years of experience, is referred appellate cases from other lawyers, as well as claimants, businesses, and insurance companies.
+New Haven, Connecticut appellate attorney John Mills, a Board Certified Trial Law Specialist with over 30 years of experience, is referred appellate cases from other lawyers, as well as claimants, businesses, and insurance companies.
 As a skilled orator and excellent brief writer, Mr. Mills has enjoyed many successes at all level of state and federal appeals courts.
 Although the majority of cases come from Connecticut, Mr. Mills has argued before the 2nd Circuit Court of Appeals in Manhattan, and has litigated in the United States Supreme Court in Washington.

-The following are examples and citations of some of the successful appellate work performed by lawyer John Mills:
+The following are examples and citations of some of the successful appellate work performed by appeals lawyer John Mills:

 APPELLATE CASES – CONNECTICUT COURTS